chioettop/metis_star_utils/README.md

 1. Open a conda console and go to the directory where you downloaded the source code.

-1. Optional, if you want to avoid conflicts with your other Python projects: after downloading the files, create a virtual environment, eg.:
+1. **Optional**, if you want to avoid conflicts with your other Python projects: after downloading the files, create a virtual environment, eg.:
 `conda create --name metis_star_utils pip`

-   Activate the environment:
+   And activate the environment:
    `conda activate metis_star_utils`

 1. Download library dependencies: